 How Workers’ Comp Settlements Work

 Almost all states require businesses to provide workers comp insurance for their employees.
-This not only protects the worker, but it also safeguards the employer against unexpected expenses due to work-related accidents.
+This not only protects the worker but also safeguards the employer against unexpected expenses due to work-related accidents.

 Getting your workers’ comp benefits starts with filing a claim.
 In most states, you need to file a claim within 30 days after you’ve known about your injury.
 Otherwise, you may lose some or all of your benefits.